pavbox/university_amm_web/docs/HOW_TO_CONTRIBUTE.md

 You need setup environment with:

 ```

+Frontend:

 1. node + npm
 2. atom (or another text editor)
 3. es-lint plugins for editor

+Backend:

+1. Python v.3.5.x (and newer)
+2. Pip package manager
+3. [future] Docker, k8s containers

+Recommendation:

+Use virtual environments for install python dependencies locally.
+This way will not affect your global environment.
+You can experiment with new features safer.

 ```